-Calling all hedgehog fans, tomorrow (2nd Feb) is National Hedgehog Day!
-Celebrate these spikey critters tomorrow by checking how hog-friendly your garden is.
+Calling all hedgehog fans, every year on the 2nd February we celebrate National Hedgehog Day!
+Celebrate these spikey critters by checking how hog-friendly your garden is.
 Hedgehog populations are sadly declining, therefore it’s critical that we do everything we can to protect them.

 Here are some pointers on how to make your garden a hog’s paradise: